Andrew-Draganov/dc_dist/readme.md

 You will have to download the coil-100 dataset from [here](https://www.kaggle.com/datasets/jessicali9530/coil100) and unpack it into the path `data/coil-100`.

-Feel free to email me if you have any questions -- draganovandrew@cs.au.dk
+Feel free to email if you have any questions -- draganovandrew@cs.au.dk